 For Harvard undergraduates only.

 The Weatherhead Center invites Harvard College undergraduates to apply for positions as research assistants to Weatherhead Center Faculty Associates and Harvard Academy Scholars.
-The Faculty Associates hail from a variety of disciplines, all having research interests relating to international affairs.
+The Faculty Associates hail from a variety of disciplines, but all have research interests relating to international affairs.
 Harvard Academy Scholars are a small group of outstanding pre- and postdoctoral scholars whose work combines excellence in the social sciences with an in-depth grounding in non-Western countries.
-The Center may hold workshops run by graduate students to teach undergraduate research assistant candidates specific skills such as Excel, SSCI, Lexis/Nexis, Jstor, Stata, Powerpoint, Omnipage Pro, Hein, EndNote, and Wordstat, among others.
+The Center may hold workshops run by graduate students to teach undergraduate research assistant candidates specific skills such as Excel, SSCI, LexisNexis, JSTOR, Stata, PowerPoint, OmniPage Pro, HeinOnline, EndNote, and WordStat, among others.